zdavatz/oddb2xml/README.md

 The top elements of all XML files have a SHA256 attribute over their content.
 The content corresponds to Nokogiris text method of the node which is essentially join by "\n" + some whitespaces of each element.
 Consumers of the data file may use it to check whether they have to replace the corresponding nodes.

+With the option --artikelstamm_v5 it can also generate directly an artikelstamm usabel for Elexis which is needed for Elexis >= 3.3.

+With the option --artikelstamm_v3 it should also generate directly an artikelstamm usabel for Elexis which is needed for 3.0.x or 3.1.x.

 ## usage

 HIN (http://hin.ch) creates daily the actual file.
 They can be downloaded from `https://download.hin.ch/download/oddb2xml`, e.g. using  `wget https://download.hin.ch/download/oddb2xml/oddb_article.xml`